shroukhussein/Drink_Menu/README.md

 # Drink_Menu
-Import dataset from Excel to Sql files and make quaries
+Import dataset from Excel to Sql server and make quaries